CONSTITUTION AND BY-LAWS

 • Ascend to the office of President if for any reason that office is vacated prior to an election

-• Schedule the referees through a certified Referee Assignor based on the game schedule provided by the President.
-Give referees game report and pick-up after each game
+• Schedule the referees through a certified Referee Assignor based on the game schedule provided by the President Confirm referee schedule each week to ensure the right referees show up for the right games

 Recorder / Equipment Director: